Importance of a Strong CV

 Understanding the importance of a strong CV is about presenting your best self and influencing the decision-makers.
 Imagine being in the shoes of an HR professional or a company’s CEO.
 During the application process, they sift through numerous CVs.
 What can you offer that will make your CV stand out and influence their decision in your favor?

 When creating a CV, the one-size-fits-all rule doesn’t apply here.
 The CV should even be adapted for each employer differently.
 You need to find ‘The Match’ – the skill, the experience or the achievement that the employer looks for, and you have it.
+Tailoring your CV to the specific needs of companies not only helps you get past the applicant tracking system, but also increases your chances of capturing the recruiter’s attention and moving forward in the hiring process.
 ‘The Match’ is your unique selling point that will guide the story in the CV, and every info will be built around it.

 Having things in common is the glue that will “stick” the interviewer’s eyes to your resume.
 This way, you are not only the first stage – the screening part- but also set the next stage for a successful interview and build a strong basis for more concrete talks during the interview.